mehulagg/gitlab/doc/development/experiment_guide/index.md

 Experiments can be conducted by any GitLab team, most often the teams from the [Growth Sub-department](https://about.gitlab.com/handbook/engineering/development/growth/).
 Experiments are not tied to releases because they primarily target GitLab.com.

-Experiments are run as an A/B/n test and are behind a feature flag to turn the test on or off.
-Based on the data the experiment generates, the team decides if the experiment had a positive impact and should be made the new default or rolled back.
+Experiments are run as an A/B/n test, and are behind a feature flag to turn the test on or off.
+Based on the data the experiment generates, the team decides if the experiment had a positive impact and should be made the new default, or rolled back.

 ## Experiment tracking issue